dinushkashonal/System-Network-Engineer/README.md

 # NOC Engineer - L3
 -Dinushka Shonal Geekiyanage Protfolio
 # Profile
-Accomplished and results-driven Seinor IT Manager with over 3 years in information technology operations and infrastructure, including 7 years managing technical teams and system administrating.
+Dedicated and detail-oriented NOC Engineer with over three years of progressive experience in the hospitality sector, specializing in network support and infrastructure management.
+Proven expertise in monitoring, troubleshooting, and resolving complex network issues to ensure seamless connectivity and optimal performance within diverse hospitality environments.Accomplished and results-driven Seinor IT Manager with over 3 years in information technology operations and infrastructure, including 7 years managing technical teams and system administrating.
 My expertise spans hospitality operations, application development, infrastructure operations, IT security, sales and